 Used alongside Wraptite, Procheck Adapt provides an additional level of protection against both air leakage and moisture issues.
 Any moisture that does make it into the construction as a result of damage during installation can easily dry out in either direction, which the movement of air is reliably restricted by the external air barrier.

-We've covered this in more detail already in our Membranes Explained and Intro to Building Physics webinars, and you can go back and review those on our website or youtube channel if you'd like a bit more detail on that, or you can book a virtual meeting with one of our team if you'd prefer that.
+We've covered this in more detail already in our Membranes Explained and Intro to Building Physics webinars, and you can go back and review those on our website or Youtube channel if you'd like a bit more detail on that, or you can book a virtual meeting with one of our team if you'd prefer that.

 VENTILATION AND HEAT RECOVERY

-The last of the passive principles is the use of ventilation with heat recovery, in which heat from extracted airflow i recovered through a heat exchanged and fed back into the building via the incoming supply air.
+The last of the passive principles is the use of ventilation with heat recovery, in which heat from extracted airflow is recovered through a heat exchanged and fed back into the building via the incoming supply air.

-This improves the efficiency of the building by reducing heat wasted by the extract airflow, and such systems are generally required as part of a the passive house certification.
+This improves the efficiency of the building by reducing heat wasted by the extract airflow, and such systems are generally required as part of the passive house certification.
 Without heat recovery ventilation systems it can be difficult to meet the space heating energy requirements.

 This requirement in the passive house specification often leads to an incorrect assumption that all airtight buildings require mechanical ventilation.
-If designers are not working to the passive house certification specification, then various other options for both ventilation, and heat recovery are available.
+If designers are not working to the passive house certification specification, then various other options for both ventilation and heat recovery are available.

-In fact its perfectly possible to have good indoor air quality at low leakage levels with a fully passive ventilation system provided this is designed into the building early enough.
+In fact it's perfectly possible to have good indoor air quality at low leakage levels with a fully passive ventilation system provided this is designed into the building early enough.
 What important here is ensuring the building as built meets what is specified, and here is where systems like Wraptite are particularly useful.